Ericsson/CodeCompass/doc/deps.md

 # Build Environment
-We build CodeCompass under Linux.
-Currently, we are supporting Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.
-It is recommended to use a 64-bit operating system.
+We build CodeCompass in a Linux environment.
+Currently, Ubuntu Long-Term Support releases are the main targets: Ubuntu 16.04 LTS, Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.

 We also provide a Docker image that can be used as developer environment to CodeCompass.
-See its usage at the [bottom](#docker) of this page.
+See its usage [in a seperate document](/docker/README.md).

 # Dependencies
 The following third-party tools are needed for building CodeCompass.
 These can